-If you’ve been denied benefits by the Department of Veterans Affairs (VA), you have the right to request the Board of Veterans’ Appeals (BVA) review the decision on your claim.
-You can file an appeal for any reason.
+If you have had a claim for disability benefits denied by the United States Department of Veterans Affairs (VA), you have the right to request the Board of Veterans Appeals (BVA) review the decision on your claim.

-- Notice of disagreement – You send the VA a written statement explaining why you disagree with their decision and wish to appeal.
+- Notice of Disagreement: The applicant submits a written statement explaining why they disagree with the decision and expresses their wish to appeal.

-- Statement of the case – The VA sends you a document explaining the evidence, laws, and regulations used to decide your claim.
+- Statement of the Case: The VA sends the applicant a document explaining the evidence, laws, and regulations used to determine the applicant’s claim.

-- BVA evaluation – The Board of Veterans Appeals (BVA) evaluates your appeal and makes a decision on your claim, which will be sent to you in the mail.
+- BVA Evaluation: The Board of Veterans Appeals (BVA) evaluates the applicant’s appeal, decides on their claim, and issues a determination in the mail.

-- Court of appeals – If you disagree with the decision made at the BVA hearing, your attorney may file an appeal with the U.S. Court of Appeals for Veterans Claims.
+- Court of Appeals: If an applicant disagrees with a BVA hearing decision, they may file an appeal with the U.S. Court of Appeals for Veterans Claims.